mwezn/EmailReminderTodos/README.md

   - I could refactor this code without using Mongoose
   - Add Jest unit & API tests
   - Currently Rewriting an identical backend in Docker
+  - Improve CSS/ color scheme
+  - Finally would like to rewrite this in React-Native so that it could be deployed on Android/iOS phones